smashwilson/hubot-markov/README.md

 * `HUBOT_MARKOV_IGNORELIST` _(default: empty)_ is interpreted as a comma-separated list of usernames to ignore for purposes of markov indexing.
 You can use this to prevent the output of other bots or integrations from clogging up your model.

+* `HUBOT_MARKOV_IGNORE_MESSAGE_LIST` _(default: empty)_ is interpreted as a comma-separated list of sub-phrases to ignore from default and reverse models.
+Is a basic substring match for every message.
+Use this to ignore terms, like your bot's username

+* `HUBOT_MARKOV_LEARNING_LISTEN_MODE` - _(default: 'catch-all')_ change the robot.listen mode for learning, helpful if you have other plugins that interfere with robot.catchAll.
+Options:
+  * 'catch-all', learn message if no other scripts process message.
+  * 'hear-all', learn every message, regardless if another script handled it.
+  *  If set to another value, will use it as a robot.listen regex pattern

+* `HUBOT_MARKOV_RESPOND_LISTEN_MODE` - _(default: 'catch-all')_ change the robot.listen mode for responding, helpful if you have other plugins that interfere with robot.catchAll.
+Options:
+  * 'catch-all', learn message if no other scripts process message.
+  * 'hear-all', learn every message, regardless if another script handled it.
+  *  If set to another value, will use it as a robot.listen regex pattern

 To re-use a PostgreSQL connection with other parts of your Hubot, define a robot method called `getDatabase` that returns the connection object.
 This package uses [pg-promise](https://www.npmjs.com/package/pg-promise).

 ## Custom models